karolinaranjo/CourtDecision-Annotator/README.md

    - This csv focuses on capturing information related to the semantic roles within the documents.

 3. **documents_df**
-   -This csv contains all the processed documents.
+   - This csv contains all the processed documents.

 4. **Format Annotation JSON**
    - The `format_annotation JSON` file is a JSON representation of the data in the `paragraphs_df` CSV file.
 This conversion facilitates easier processing and integration with applications that support JSON formats.